Killthebug/Bika-Lims-Wiki/Home.md

     develop =
         src/bika3

 ### c.
+Add the environment variable for ID-server

+Add a section under [instance], matching the port number with that in the id-server shell script:

+    [instance]
+         environment-vars = IDServerURL http://localhost:8031

-Change the port to the one used in the webserver rewrite rule above (8030)
+### d.
+Match port to webserver rewrite rule above (8030)

+If remapping is required, note the port used for the Zope instance.

     http-address = 8030

-### d.
+### e.
 Change the effective user if not "plone".

 If a different user will be used to run the instance, replace "effective-user = plone" section with the new username.

-### e.
-Add the environment variable for ID-server, matching the port number
-with that in the id-server shell script:

-    [instance]
-         environment-vars = IDServerURL http://localhost:8031

 ## 8. Check out the latest version of the Bika LIMS bika3 code: